dmose/mc-nodejs-docs/how-to-vendor.md

    </details>
 5. Review the generated patch to be sure it looks like you would expect.
 6. Commit as per the General Policy section.
-7. Upload your patch to Phabrictor and request review.
+7. Upload your patch to Phabricator and request review.

 ### Updating an existing package